netrisai/docs/Nvidia-Cumulus-v3.7-Switch-initial-setup.rst

   Further installation requires a Console and Internet connectivity via the management port!

-If the switch has pre-installed network operating system (NOS), it needs to be uninstalled first
+If the switch has pre-installed network operating system (NOS), it needs to be uninstalled first.

 1. NOS Uninstall (if pre-installed)